The Institutional Transformation Assessment

 1. Having a dynamic Sensemaking Conversation

-The ITA survey has 100+ indicators (questions) over 11 topics, spanning pathways, solutions, and operating capacities.
+The ITA survey covers 11 topics, spanning pathways, solutions, and operating capacities.
 The ITA’s strength is in its breadth: it’s useful to ask how participants perceive areas of the institution that are outside of their day-to-day jobs.

 The aggregate, anonymous responses to the ITA survey can spark an insightful discussion that digs deep and connects the dots between departments and efforts to reach new insights that can spur action.
-The goal is to learn about each other’s perceptions, to identify areas of strength and improvement, and to use the findings as a critical input to prioritizing and planning further action to enhance equitable student success.
+The goal is to learn about each other’s perceptions, to identify areas of strength and improvement, and to use the findings as a critical input to prioritizing and planning further action to enhance success for all students.

 ITA components